-(i) Provident and Family Pension Fund
+(i) Provident Fund

-The eligible employees of the Company are entitled to receive post employment benefits in respect of provident and family pension fund, in which both the employees and the Company make monthly contributions at a specified percentage of the employees' eligible salary (currently 12% of employees' eligible salary).
-The contributions are made to the Regional Provident Fund Commissioner (RPFC) which are charged to the Statement of Profit and Loss as incurred.
+The eligible employees of the Company are entitled to receive post employment benefits in respect of provident fund, in which both the employees and the Company make monthly contributions at a specified percentage of the employees' eligible salary.
+The contributions are made to the Regional Providert Fund Commissioner (RPFC) which are charged to the Statement of Profit and Loss as incurred.

 In respect of contribution to RPFC, the Company has no further obligations beyond making the contribution, and hence, such employee benefit plan is classified as Defined Contribution Plan.
-The Company's contribution is recognised as an expense in the Statement of Profit and
+The Company's contribution is recognised as an expense in the Statement of Profit and Loss.

+/L PRIVATE LIMITED

-MARPOL PRIVATE LIMITED NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31ST MARCH, 2020 Note III: Significant Accounting Policies (contd.)
+e III: Significant Accounting Policies (contd.)